 - Look and listen to what my child is feeling/saying and kindly reflect it back to him or her in a way that shows I understand how he or she feels

 - Try offering choice or some control over the situation

 I have to remind myself to do this.
 It doesn’t come naturally to me. #2 is my absolute favourite.
 I had no idea that kindly reflecting back to your sobbing child what she is saying would have any effect at all.
 But here is the thing.
 It shows that you are listening and that you care.
 And being heard by your parents is so very important to a little one.
 Being heard is important to all of us.

 The other day my daughter was really upset and crying that her toes had spaces between them.
 Seriously.

 I watched my wife comfort her.
 I heard my wife say in a nice voice, “Yeah, I understand, you’re upset that your toes have spaces between them.
 What would you like to do”.
 WTF?… none of that makes any sense.
 But guess what.
 My wife was like Yoda doing Jedi mind tricks on a girl.
 My daughter calmed down and we got on with the day.
 This was so much better than a 45 minute melt down about toes and spaces between them…and how we don’t understand.

 When I’m really stuck, I just do all three at the same time, or consecutively.
-I hold my child, refleck back to them how they are feeling, and then try to find a way to help them get some control over the situation.
+I hold my child, reflect back to them how they are feeling, and then try to find a way to help them get some control, and problem solve the situation.

-Something that I do now is to preempt the challenging behaviour.
-For example, If my son has a strong need for autonomy, I’ll try to figure out how to meet that need during more neutral, less emotionally charged times.
+Something that I do now is to preempt the challenging behavior.
+For example, If my son has a strong need for autonomy, I’ll try to figure out how to help him gain some control, have some say in things.
+I do this during neutral, less emotionally charged times.
 The result has been fewer melt downs!!

-Here is a great article about Behaviour as Communication
+Here is a great article about Behavior as Communication